-The Company has one operating segment, which generates revenues via the sale of its 3D printing systems and related consumables and by providing additive manufacturing solutions.
+The Company has one operating segment, which generates revenues via the sale of its 3D printing systems related services and consumables and by providing additive manufacturing ("AM") solutions.
 The Company operates mainly through offices in Israel, the United States, Germany, Hong Kong and Japan.
 Entity-wide disclosures on net sales and property, plant and equipment are presented in note 13.